fullcontact/identity-resolution-interview-public/README_BRADS_JOURNAL.md

 LGDPBFS: GTLLOMC LGDPBFS ...
 ```

 I'll do a little searching here to figure out how I want to do that.
+[This StackOverflow link](https://stackoverflow.com/questions/44537889/write-store-dataframe-in-text-file) has got pretty much just what I need.